saluk/parchisel/readme.md

 TODO - excel support
-TODO - for online spreadsheets or .xsl/.odt files we'll need to select the 'sheet' for a data source TODO - data view: show images in fields if it is an image TODO - we don't need to save __id row in data source, it's internal use only TODO - "<" character in draw text strings
+TODO - for online spreadsheets or .xsl/.odt files we'll need to select the 'sheet' for a data source TODO - data view: show images in fields if it is an image TODO - "<" character in draw text strings
 TODO - output indexing should start at 1 for users TODO - when creating a new csv, need to edit the headers